rafiqhasan/covid-vaccine-alert-India/readme.md

 ## Release History:
 Release 1.15 ( 10th May - 10:46 PM IST ):
 - Whatsapp alert also shows the available slots at a center
-- Also added feature, alert shows any slot available in future from today's date
+- Also added feature, alert shows any slot available in future from today's date( not just today's availability )

 Release 1.14 ( 10th May - 8:21 PM IST ):
 - Remove complexity of config.json manual setup